 Why did First Republic have a target on its back?

-“These depositors are particularly trigger-prone,” said Patricia McCoy, a law professor at Boston College.
+“These depositors are particularly trigger-prone,” Patricia McCoy, a law professor at Boston College, told CNN last month.
 “They’re sophisticated, they know they have other options, and they have mechanisms in place to move money quickly.”

-That “particularly volatile” base of depositors presents a risk for investors, said McCoy, who helped establish the Consumer Financial Protection Bureau.
+That particularly volatile base of depositors presents a risk for investors.

-Big banks like JPMorgan Chase have diversified their depositor bases to include more of what McCoy calls “sticky deposits.”
-In other words, regular folks who have less than the FDIC-insured limit of $250,000 in the bank.
+Big banks like JPMorgan Chase and Bank of America have diversified their depositor bases to include more of what McCoy calls “sticky deposits.”
+In other words, regular folks who have less than $250,000 in the bank and won’t be as quick to flee.

 About two-thirds of First Republic’s deposits were uninsured.
 That’s far less than the 94% uninsured that Silicon Valley Bank had, but First Republic also had an unusually large 111% loan-to-deposit ratio at the end of last year, according to S&P Global — meaning it has loaned out more money than it has in deposits.